nuejs/www/docs2/why-nue/closer-to-standards.md

 ## Separation of concerns
-Nue separates HTML and CSS for UX developers, TypeScript for JS developers, and Markdown for content creators.
-Separation of concerns is the leading principle in Nue:
+Nue separates HTML and CSS for UX developers, TypeScript for JS developers, and Markdown for content creators

 [media]
   small: /img/coupling.png
   large: /img/coupling-big.png

-> Big, Elliot quote
+  caption: Separation of concerns is the leading principle in Nue

 ## Stand the test of time
-CSS-in-JS is trending now, but standards and separation of concerns are forever.
-Sooner or later we'll look at Tailwind with amaze:
+CSS-in-JS is trending now, but standards are forever.
+Sooner or later we all look at Tailwind with amaze:

 [media]
   small: /img/tailwind-vs-semantic.jpg